Information for Transcribers

 A County Coordinator (CC) manages the list of Place and Church names as well as the data available for transcribing.
 You will need to contact the relevant CC when you want more work.

-- The prohibition on passing copies on includes downloading on behalf of another transcriber.
+- The prohibition on passing copies on includes downloading images on behalf of another transcriber.

-If you plan to transcribe from images that are not on the Image Server, please note that we cannot use images purchased from commercial sites such as Ancestry, FindMyPast, Scotlands People, etc., because the licence accepted by the purchaser permits only personal use of those images and their contents.
+Please note that we cannot use images (or accept transcriptions of images) purchased from commercial sites such as Ancestry, FindMyPast, Scotlands People, etc., because the licence accepted by the purchaser permits only personal use of those images and their contents.
 For more details see Permission to transcribe?.

 Working for more than one county